 To date, natural gas vehicles (NGVs) have made very little headway into the U.S. motor vehicle fleet.
 In 2008 NGVs accounted for just 142,000 of the 250 million vehicles on the road.

 However, several factors have contributed to increased interest in the potential for NGVs.
 One is a concern about the dependence of the transportation system on foreign sources of oil.
 Another is the growing pressure to reduce greenhouse gas emissions (GHGs) by transitioning to cleaner fuels.
-There is also the discovery of large, domestic sources of gas shale.
-In fact, the recent stimulus bill included funding for natural gas technologies, such as liquefied natural gas (LNG) and fueling stations, as well as tax credits for the purchase of natural gas (and other) clean fuel vehicles.
+There is also the discovery of large domestic sources of shale gas.
+In fact, the recent stimulus bill included funding for natural gas technologies, such as liquefied natural gas (LNG) and fueling stations, as well as tax credits for the purchase of natural gas (and other) clean-fuel vehicles.

 Natural gas is likely to be possible only for large trucks, particularly tractor trailers, and fleet vehicles, including buses.
-A major hurdle for using natural gas in passenger vehicles (which already have a promising alternative technology, electricity) is the size and weight of natural gas tanks.
+A major hurdle for using natural gas in passenger vehicles (which already have a promising alternative technology—electricity) is the size and weight of natural gas tanks.
 It would be costly, moreover, to build the infrastructure to service passenger vehicles throughout the nation’s extensive road system.
 Tractor-trailers, however, travel mostly by interstate highways, where natural gas refueling stations could be concentrated.
 Indeed, the long-haul industry has been moving toward a “hub and spoke” system, whereby a trucker avoids traveling all over the country by depositing his load at a hub and picking up another for delivery around his home base.
-And natural gas-fueled fleet vehicles—taxis, buses, delivery trucks—are already found in many cities, with refueling infrastructure located at centralized urban locations.
-In fact, air quality requirements are driving some conversions, an example being the Port of Los Angeles, which refuels LNG heavy-duty trucks.
+And natural-gas-fueled fleet vehicles—taxis, buses, delivery trucks—are already found in many cities, with refueling infrastructure located at centralized urban locations.
+In fact, air quality requirements are driving some conversions.
+The Port of Los Angeles, for example, refuels LNG heavy-duty trucks.

 Tractor-trailers, numbering 2.2 million, account for the majority of heavy-duty vehicle miles traveled and a large share of transportation diesel.
 At an average fuel economy of 5.1 miles per gallon, these trucks use an estimated 28 billion gallons of diesel annually, equivalent to 640 million barrels of oil.
 With total U.S. diesel consumption at 1.151 billion barrels in 2008, fuel substitution here could have a significant effect.